Member Frequently Asked Questions

 - Wear a snuggly fitting mask that covers your nose and mouth to help protect yourself and others.

 - Stay at least 6 feet apart, especially around people who don't live with you.

 - Get a COVID-19 vaccine as soon as you can.

 - Being in crowds makes you more likely to get or spread COVID-19, so avoid crowds and poorly ventilated indoor spaces.

 - Wash your hands often with soap and water, or use hand sanitizer if soap and water aren't available.

-If you live in a high-risk area, have a compromised immune system, or live with someone who does, we also recommend mask use when around others who are not fully vaccinated
+If you live in a high-risk area, have a compromised immune system, or live with someone who does, we also recommend mask use in public settings.

 4. What is COVID-19?